Genetics and Systems Biology of the Metabolic Syndrome

-The metabolic syndrome research within the department of Human Genetics is embedded in the LUMC profile area Vascular and Regenerative Medicine and the Einthoven laboratory for experimental vascular medicine.
-Our research is focused on the pathology of the metabolic syndrome with emphasis on the relation between obesity, dyslipidemia, type-2 diabetes and atherosclerosis.
 The metabolic syndrome is defined by the co-occurrence of risk factors for diabetes and atherosclerosis and comprises central obesity, high fasting glucose, high blood pressure, low HDL-cholesterol and high triglycerides.
-With the ever increasing rate of obesity in Western societies, the rates of type-2 diabetes and atherosclerosis are in parallel increasing dramatically.
+With the ever increasing rate of obesity in Western societies, the rates of type-2 diabetes and cardiovascular disease are also increasing dramatically.